pypa/pipenv/README.rst

        $ pipenv run pip freeze

     Commands:
-      check      Checks for security vulnerabilities and...
+      check      Checks for security vulnerabilities and against PEP 508 markers provided in Pipfile.
-      graph      Displays currently–installed dependency graph...
+      clean      Uninstalls all packages not specified in Pipfile.lock. graph      Displays currently–installed dependency graph information.
-      install    Installs provided packages and adds them to... lock       Generates Pipfile.lock.
+      install    Installs provided packages and adds them to Pipfile, or (if none is given), installs all packages.
+      lock       Generates Pipfile.lock.
-      open       View a given module in your editor. run        Spawns a command installed into the... shell      Spawns a shell within the virtualenv. uninstall  Un-installs a provided package and removes it... update     Uninstalls all packages, and re-installs...
+      open       View a given module in your editor. run        Spawns a command installed into the virtualenv. shell      Spawns a shell within the virtualenv. sync       Installs all packages specified in Pipfile.lock. uninstall  Un-installs a provided package and removes it from Pipfile.